TriggerWard/catacombs/README.md

 **Decrypting a crypt:** When the conditions to open a crypt have been met (the trigger is valid) any address can call `initiateDecrypt`.
 This then pulls a bond from the caller, which is held in escrow until the trigger validity is verified.
 At this point, the OO is called to validate the trigger fulfilment.
 On the resolution of the OO verification, the `assertionResolvedCallback` function is called by the OO on the `cryptManager` contract which sets the `isFinalized` bool to true.
 Once set, the Nillion dataCrypt logic can be executed.

-For more info on how the OO works and the risk it introduces into the protocol see below.
+For more info on how the Optimistic Oracle works and the risks it introduces into the protocol, see [How Trigger Ward Works](#how-the-optimistic-oracle-and-dvm-work).

 #### 2. Nillion MPC DataCrypts
 Data within DataCrypts is stored within a Nada contract, encrypted and stored under MPC.
 When a user creates a dataCrypt in the front end the UI encrypts it and stores the data on IPFS.
 The Decryption key is stored within the Nillion Nada contract.
 This is done to reduce storage load on Nillion, simplifying the overall cost.